Back to Blog

 Settle the Claim

-Pay the amount claimed by the plaintiff before the court date to resolve the matter.
-A receipt should be obtained, and the clerk must be informed.
+Pay the amount claimed before the court date to resolve the matter.
+Obtain a receipt and inform the clerk.

 Defend the Claim

-If the defendant disputes the claim, they should prepare their defence.
-It is advisable to deliver a written statement, known as a "plea," to the clerk and the plaintiff before the hearing.
-This document sets out the reasons why the claim is being disputed.
+If you dispute the claim, prepare your defence.
+Advisable to deliver a written "plea" to the clerk and plaintiff before the hearing.

 Institute a Counterclaim